 Soon, Activity Centre planning will also begin for the Kalamunda Town Centre, following the completion of drainage works now underway – where again we aim to involve as many people as possible in defining the future vision, design guidelines, economic, retail and transport strategies for this area.

-* Public comments for both strategies close 5pm on 8 September 2017
+* Links to public comments were available until both strategies closed 5pm on 8 September 2017.